YasafVol/dc20/memory-bank/progress.md

 - The character creation wizard stages were re-ordered from the original DC20 steps to A-Attributes, B-Ancestry, C-Class, D-Background, E-Review, F-Equipment for a more streamlined digital workflow.
 - A specific dark mode color palette and font (Inter) have been chosen for the UI aesthetics.
 - **Significant Change:** Stages A, B, and C were merged into a single page component (`src/routes/character-creator/+page.svelte`) with a single save API endpoint (`src/routes/api/character/progress/complete/+server.ts`), deviating from the initial stage-by-stage page and API plan.
+- **New Priority:** A comprehensive Vercel migration plan (`projectPlan/cleanVercelMigration.md`) has been adopted to address persistent deployment failures.
+This plan involves creating a new `dc20-clean` directory and a new GitHub repository, with incremental testing and deployment to Vercel at each phase.

 ---
 **Last Updated:** 6/25/2025